jtprince/portfolio/README.md

 Co-designed the Crux-Connect RESTful interface.

 See [docs.cruxconnect.com](docs.cruxconnect.com) for public endpoints.
-I assisted with creation of the jekyll documentation, but I designed and built all the endpoints described by the documentation.
+I assisted with creation of the jekyll documentation, but I designed and built all the endpoints shown in the image below.

 <a href="media/restful-architecture/sku-example.png"><img src="media/restful-architecture/sku-example.png" width="900"/></a>